cpwr-devops/DevOps-Examples-Doc/docs/pipelines/basic_scenario.md

 In Topaz, once the developer has finished working on the code, they promote their changes from the `DEV` level to `QA`, the next level in the application's life cycle.

 ::: tip Note
 The IPSW life cycle of the application used for these examples consists of three parallel development paths (`DEV1`, `DEV2`, and `DEV3`).
-At certain points in the implementation you will need to know the actual path of that life cycle, the developer is working in.
+At certain points in the implementation you will need to know the actual path of the life cycle that the developer is working in.
 :::

 ![ISPW Life Cylce](../guidelines/images/ISPW_life_cycle.png)

 ### Step 4 - ISPW Webhook trigger
-Automatically in ISPW the promotion of from the `DEV` level to the `QA` level in ISPW creates an ISPW a set containing all components that are part of this specific promotion.
+Automatically in ISPW the promotion from the `DEV` level to the `QA` level in ISPW creates an ISPW a set containing all components that are part of this specific promotion.
 Once the promotion completes, ISPW triggers a Jenkins job that executes a series of automated steps.
 The Jenkins job is triggered via an [Webhook](../tool_configuration/webhook_setup.md).
 The webhook also passes the [Parameters](../advanced_pipelines/parameters.md) to the Jenkins job to control the execution.

 ### Step 5 - Trigger CI pipeline job
 Automatically in Jenkins or similar a pipeline job or build gets triggered.